 An interesting twist is that primary care has already begun to segment.
 For example, urgent care providers and hospitalists are organized to meet the specific needs of people with acute or intensive needs.
 In addition, some primary care providers are specializing in delivering care almost exclusively via telemedicine.
 Primary care teams that focus on chronic conditions are critical to improve overall health and save money.

 Stages of Primary Care for cardiometabolic disease

 Let’s look at the different stages of Primary Care using the management of cardiometabolic disease as an example.

 Primary Care 1.0

+Further, progression to dialysis is very expensive.
 The diabetic patient without CKD costs $10,721 annually.
 With stage 3 CKD and any progression, the cost is $31,693.
 The dialysis patient costs $62,091 a year.